wb2osz/direwolf/README.md

 This should give you the most recent stable release.
 If you want the latest (unstable) development version, use "git checkout dev" instead before the first "make" command.

-For more details see the **User Guide** in the [doc directory](https://github.com/wb2osz/direwolf/tree/master/doc).
+For more details see the **User Guide** in the [**doc** directory](https://github.com/wb2osz/direwolf/tree/master/doc).
 Special considerations for the Raspberry Pi are found in **Raspberry-Pi-APRS.pdf**

 ## Join the conversation  ##

-Here are some good places to share information:
+Here are some good places to ask questions and share your experience:

 - [Dire Wolf packet TNC](https://groups.yahoo.com/neo/groups/direwolf_packet/info)